dhivvyesh/My-info/README.md

 Proficient in Python, SQL, and basic HTML/CSS with hands-on experience in machine learning, data visualization, and database systems.
 Skilled in using libraries like scikit-learn, pandas, numpy, matplotlib, and seaborn for data preprocessing, exploratory analysis, model training, and evaluation.
 Familiar with classification algorithms (Logistic Regression, Random Forest), performance metrics (accuracy, precision, recall, confusion matrix, ROC-AUC), and explainable AI techniques like SHAP.
 Experienced in working with Jupyter Notebook, Google Colab, and GitHub for collaborative development and documentation.
 Integrated SQL into Python-based CLI apps to simulate real-time systems.
 Trained in responsible AI principles, fairness auditing, and ethical model design through Microsoft, IBM, and UNESCO courses.
 Comfortable with Git, version control, and beginner-level tools like Streamlit for ML app deployment.
 Strong conceptual grounding in responsible data science and human-centric design.

 ---

-# Why I Chose NTU's B.Sc (Hons) in Data Science and Artificial Intelligence (DSAI)

-## Personal Motivation
-My passion for Data Science and Artificial Intelligence stems from a desire to solve real-world problems using structured, interpretable data and ethical modeling.
-I have developed projects such as a College Admission Predictor using logistic regression and Random Forest, as well as a Python-SQL Railway Management System simulating real-time operations.
-These experiences allowed me to build core skills in model evaluation, data visualization, and system logic, while also introducing me to fairness, bias, and ethical data usage.

-## Why NTU
-NTU stands out for its robust data science curriculum, industry partnerships, and interdisciplinary research ecosystem.
-The DSAI program offers a comprehensive foundation in machine learning, statistical modeling, and applied AI, all of which directly align with my academic and career goals.
-Its focus on innovation through responsible data-driven systems strongly appeals to my interest in socially impactful AI.

-## Why Assoc Prof Sourav Saha Bhowmick
-I am especially inspired by Assoc Prof Sourav Saha Bhowmick, who leads the Data Management and Analytics Research Group (DANTE).
-His work in data modeling and multi-domain applications—including biomedical and societal data—mirrors my goal to use AI in service of communities and institutions.
-Learning from his research group would give me both the mentorship and environment needed to contribute meaningfully to data-driven innovation.

-## Long-Term Vision
-Through NTU’s DSAI program, I aim to master predictive modeling, data analysis, and ethical AI.
-I intend to apply these skills to sectors like education analytics, civic systems, and public decision-making platforms.
-NTU’s global reputation and research leadership offer the ideal launchpad to achieve these goals and build technology that is impactful, explainable, and fair.